joeycrack93/AZ-104-AzureGov/readme.md

 ## Welcome

-This repository is to assist instructors and students working through AZ-104 certification material from the context of an Azure Government Tenant.
+This repository is to assist instructors and students working through AZ-104 certification material from the context of an **Azure Government Tenant**.
 If you are in a Microsoft-led class, please ask your instructor for clarity/assistance as needed.

 ## Security Issue - February 2022